nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/inspecting-packages.md

 - **PACKAGE**: Package name with directory path if not in repository root
   - Example: `basedir/subdir/network-function` shows location in repository

-- **WORKSPACENAME**: User-selected identifier for this package revision
+- **WORKSPACENAME**: User-selected identifier for this PackageRevision
   - Scoped to the package - `v1` in package A is independent from `v1` in package B
   - Maps to Git branch or tag name

 - **REVISION**: Version number indicating publication status
-  - `1+`: Published revisions (increments with each publish: 1, 2, 3...)
+  - `1+`: Published PackageRevisions (increments with each publish: 1, 2, 3...)
-  - `0`: Unpublished revisions (Draft or Proposed)
+  - `0`: Unpublished PackageRevisions (Draft or Proposed)
-  - `-1`: Placeholder pointing to Git branch/tag head
+  - `-1`: Placeholder PackageRevisions pointing to Git branch/tag head

-- **LATEST**: Whether this is the latest published revision
+- **LATEST**: Whether this is the latest published PackageRevision
-  - Only one revision per package marked as latest
+  - Only one PackageRevision per package marked as latest
   - Based on highest revision number

-- **LIFECYCLE**: Current state of the package revision
+- **LIFECYCLE**: Current state of the PackageRevision
   - `Draft`: Work-in-progress, freely editable, visible to authors
   - `Proposed`: Read-only, awaiting approval, can be approved or rejected
   - `Published`: Immutable, production-ready, assigned revision numbers